grpc/proposal/A43-sdk-authorization.md

 gRPC SDK authorization policy is the user facing policy language that allows service owners and/or security admins to enable per-RPC authorization checks.

-SDK authorization policy guarantees stability and backward compatibility.
-So if a user writes a config, it will always be supported by gRPC unless the policy undergoes major versioning change like adding required fields.
-The policy is extendable, we may add new fields in the future as new requirements are introduced, we won’t be removing fields or updating semantics of existing fields.
+SDK authorization policy is extendable, we may add new fields in the future as new requirements are introduced, we won’t be removing fields or updating semantics of existing fields.
+However, this means if user wants to use policy with new fields, they need to use the right gRPC version.
+Using policy with new fields, with an older version of gRPC, will result in policy being marked invalid.
+This is essential, because otherwise we may end up allowing an RPC request without even evaluating the new field values in policy, which poses a security risk.

 Following is the JSON schema of SDK Authorization Policy Version 1.0